AmineHeroual/passmepass/README.md

 I have created a version of **serveo**, but I can no longer use it.
-This is because the servo prohibits use for phishing purposes.
+This is because the serveo prohibits use for phishing purposes.
 As a result, the version went down.
 Have a nice hacking day<3